Investor sentiment lifts slightly on positive core inflation in Feb

-SINGAPORE (THE BUSINESS TIMES) - News of Singapore's core inflation returning to positive territory last month, for the first time in over a year, as well as the Republic and Malaysia agreeing to work towards recognising each other's vaccine certificates to facilitate cross-border travel, gave investor sentiment a slight lift on Tuesday.
+News of Singapore's core inflation returning to positive territory last month, for the first time in over a year, as well as the Republic and Malaysia agreeing to work towards recognising each other's vaccine certificates to facilitate cross-border travel, gave investor sentiment a slight lift yesterday.

 The benchmark Straits Times Index rose marginally, gaining 0.1 per cent to close at 3,131.74.
 Decliners outnumbered advancers 303 to 185, with 1.99 billion securities worth some $2.2 billion having changed hands.